Japan to launch crackdown on asylum seekers: Yomiuri

-TOKYO (Reuters) - Japan will clamp down on asylum seekers’ rights to work and detain other refugee applicants, the Yomiuri daily reported on Tuesday, in a move that would put further curbs on one of the developed world’s tightest refugee systems.
+TOKYO (Reuters) - Japan will curb asylum seekers’ rights to work and detain any not deemed refugees or who have made multiple applications, the Yomiuri daily reported on Tuesday, in a move to further tighten one of the developed world’s toughest refugee systems.

 At present, asylum seekers with valid visas receive renewable permits allowing them to work in Japan while their refugee applications are reviewed - a system the government says encourages people to seek asylum in order to work.

-“We are looking at policies, including this in the (Yomiuri) article.
+“We are looking at policies, including that in the (Yomiuri) article.
 We haven’t decided whether to put it into action,” said Yasuhiro Hishida, a Justice Ministry official overseeing refugee recognition.

 Japan accepted just three refugees in the first half of 2017 despite a record 8,561 fresh asylum applications, and only 28 in 2016.
 Human Rights Watch in January described the country’s record on asylum seekers as “abysmal”.